open-telemetry/opentelemetry-cpp/docs/metrics-api-design.md

 ### **Meter API Class Design Considerations**

 According to the specification, both signed integer and floating point value types must be supported.
-This implementation will use int64 and double types.
-Though int64 is more memory intensive than a standard int32, logs can easily measure quantities exceeding 2 billion.
+This implementation will use short, int, float, and double types.
 Different constructors are used for the different metric instruments and even for different value types due to C++ being a strongly typed language.
-This is identical to Java’s implementation of the meter class.
+This is similar to Java’s implementation of the meter class.
 Python gets around this by passing the value type and metric type to a single function called `create_metric`.
-A C++ implementation in this way would require the use of templates which would greatly increase the complexity of the code while offering only small benefits to users.

 ## **Instrument Types (`Metric` Class)**